CristobalM/NonPositionalInvertedIndex/README.md

 * First make sure SDSL is installed in ~/include and ~/lib as specified by its repository.
 * Alternatively, SDSL install location can be changed from CMakeLists.txt

+* <experimental/filesystem> is a dependency of this project, make sure you have C++17 and your compiler up to date.
+This is known to work under g++ 7.4.0.

 From the root directory of this project run:

 ```